Underbank

 The Underbank is an area of Stockport, Greater Manchester, England, containing the streets of Little Underbank and Great Underbank.
-Originally considered the finest shopping street in Stockport during the 19th century, the street was dubbed as Stockport's answer to Soho following an influx of independent businesses.
+Originally considered the finest shopping street in Stockport during the 19th century, the street was dubbed as Stockport's answer to Soho in London following an influx of independent businesses in the 2010s.

 The Underbank began to be developed when the increased use of wheeled transport necessitated a practical route from the brow to the nearby Roman road, facilitating traffic to London for over 400 years.
-The rapid expansion of the town following the Industrial Revolution let to increased development from the late 18th century.
+The rapid expansion of the town following the Industrial Revolution lead to increased development from the late 18th century.
 By the 19th century, Little Underbank contained a prestigious shopping district, with over 30 shops of various trades such as hosiers, milliners and curriers.

 Since 1974, the Underbank has been included in the Market Underbank Conservation Area.
-Following a £1.8 million grant from the National Lottery Heritage Fund in 2017, Stockport Metropolitan Borough Council launched the 'Rediscovering the Underbanks' project, regenerating the area following neglect in favour of the nearby Merseyway Shopping Centre.
+Following a £1.8 million grant from the National Lottery Heritage Fund in 2017, Stockport Metropolitan Borough Council (SMBC) launched the 'Rediscovering the Underbanks' project, regenerating the area following neglect in favour of the nearby Merseyway Shopping Centre.

 History

 The area which would later house the Underbank was formed by the Hempshaw Brook cutting a valley along its southwestern side, eroding the natural red sandstone.

 The Great Underbank and Little Underbank roads came about due to the proliferation of wheeled transport necessitating a practical route to the Roman road nearby the market.

-The White Lion, then a coaching inn, would acquire its licence as early as the 14th century.
-The inn's proximity to the River Mersey led to the belief that visitors were permitted to fish for Salmon from the beer garden, and to use the inn's pew at the nearby St Mary's Church.
+The White Lion pub traces its licence on Great Underbank to the 15th century; the existing building, however, is a 1904 rebuild and was originally a coaching inn.
+The inn's proximity to the River Mersey led to the belief that visitors were permitted to fish for salmon from the beer garden, and to use the inn's pew at the nearby St Mary's Church.

-Underbank Hall was built in the late 15th century to serve as a town house for the Arderne family of Bredbury.
+Underbank Hall was built in the late 15th century to serve as a townhouse for the Arderne family of Bredbury.
 A similar town house was eventually known as The Three Shires was built in 1580 for the Leghs of Adlington.